-Naloxone hydrochloride is an opioid antagonist.
-Physical dependence associated with the use of naloxone hydrochloride has not been reported.
-Tolerance to the opioid antagonist effect of naloxone hydrochloride is not known to occur.
+Naloxone hydrochloride injection is an opioid antagonist.
+Physical dependence associated with the use of naloxone hydrochloride injection has not been reported.
+Tolerance to the opioid antagonist effect of naloxone is not known to occur.

-There is limited clinical experience with naloxone hydrochloride overdosage in humans.
+There is limited clinical experience with naloxone hydrochloride injection overdosage in humans.

-Up to 11 doses of 0.2 mg of naloxone (2.2 mg) have been administered to children following overdose of diphenoxylate hydrochloride with atropine sulfate.
-Pediatric reports include a 2-1/2 year-old child who inadvertently received a dose of 20 mg of naloxone for treatment of respiratory depression following overdose with diphenoxylate hydrochloride with atropine sulfate.
-The child responded well and and recovered without adverse sequelae.
-There is also a report of a 4-1/2 year-old child who received 11 doses during a 12-hour period, with no adverse sequelae.
+Up to 11 doses of 0.2 mg naloxone (2.2 mg) have been administered to children following overdose of diphenoxylate hydrochloride with atropine sulfate.
+Pediatric reports include a 2½ year-old child who inadvertently received a dose of 20 mg naloxone for treatment of respiratory depression following overdose with diphenoxylate hydrochloride with atropine sulfate.
+The child responded well and recovered without adverse sequelae.
+There is also a report of a 4½ year-old child who received 11 doses during a 12-hour period, with no adverse sequelae.

 Naloxone hydrochloride injection may be administered intravenously, intramuscularly, or subcutaneously.
-The most rapid onset of action is achieved by intravenous administration, which it is recommended in emergency situations.
+The most rapid onset of action is achieved by intravenous administration and it is recommended in emergency situations.

-Naloxone hydrochloride injection may be diluted for intravenous infusion in normal saline or 5% dextrose solutions.
-The addition of 2 mg of naloxone in 500 mL of either solution provides a concentration of 0.004 mg/mL.
+Naloxone hydrochloride injection may be diluted for intravenous infusion in 0.9% sodium chloride or 5% dextrose injection.
+The addition of 2 mg of naloxone hydrochloride in 500 mL of either solution provides a concentration of 0.004 mg/mL.
 Mixtures should be used within 24 hours.
-After 24 hours, the remaining unused mixture must be discarded.
+After 24 hours, the remaining unused solution must be discarded.
 The rate of administration should be titrated in accordance with the patient’s response.